vitaliihonta/zio-temporal/docs/src/main/mdoc/workflows/signals.md

 } yield ()
 ```

-- **Reminder: you must always** wrap the query method invocation into `ZWorkflowStub.signal` method.
+- **Reminder: you must always** wrap the signal method invocation into `ZWorkflowStub.signal` method.
   - `paymentWorkflow.confirmPayment(code = "1234")` invocation would be re-written into an untyped Temporal's signal invocation
   - A direct method invocation will throw an exception
 - Reminder: signalling workflow state = calling a remote server